jmsaltzman/pi_setup/README.rst

 **Steps:**

-* Follow "raspi-config.txt" to change the settings when running
+* Follow "raspi-config.txt" to change the settings in the GUI program *[Raspberry] > Preferences > Raspberry Pi Configuration* or in a shell with:

 .. code-block:: bash

   sudo raspi-config

-or with the graphical version under *[Raspberry] > Preferences > Raspberry Pi Configuration*.

 * Setup wifi or wired access with the desktop taskbar *Wireless & Wired Network Settings* program, upper right.
-If using wi-fi only:
+If using wi-fi only, comment out the "iface eth0..." line in:

 .. code-block:: bash

   sudo nano /etc/network/interfaces

-and comment out the "iface eth0..." line.

 * Set a fixed IP address by right-clicking on the wi-fi icon, choose "Wireless & Wired Network Settings", choose the interface (eth0 or wlan0) from the pull-down, and enter the IP address you want to use.
 This will make headless operation easier.